cabforum/servercert/docs/BR.md

 > [Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates published at <https://www.cabforum.org>.
 In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

 The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to each publicly trusted Root Certificate.
-At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are
+At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are:

   i. valid,
   ii. revoked, and